snapframework/snap-website/templates/docs/tutorials/snap-api-0.4.md

 ...
 ~~~~~~

-Make sure to try the some of the echo examples.
-When you are satisfied, we can
+Make sure to try some of the echo examples.
+When you are satisfied, we can kill
-kill the server by hitting `CTRL-C`.
+the server by hitting `CTRL-C`.

 ### Under the Hood